USFWS/secas/content/blog/2020-08-27-2020-and-2021-updates-to-the-Southeast-Conservation-Blueprint.md

 **Here's what's new for this year.**

 - _Big improvements to the inland part of the South Atlantic Blueprint_ - Improvements include better indicators, finer resolution, new methods for a more connected network of land and water, better cross-ecosystem integration, and better integration with other neighboring inputs into the Southeast Blueprint.
-Learn more and access the new data [https://www.southatlanticlcc.org/blueprint/](https://www.southatlanticlcc.org/blueprint/).
+Learn more and access the new data https://www.southatlanticlcc.org/blueprint/ (EDIT: South Atlantic LCC website is no longer online; this link is currently unavailable).

 <!--more-->